farrimoh/HEVA/workflows/cg_paramopt/README.md

 - relaxing a fixed initialized structure
 - sampling geometry without assembly moves
-- writing legacy-style `data.dat` output for downstream optimization
+- writing CG-ParamOpt-compatible `data.dat` output for downstream optimization

 It is not an assembly optimization workflow.